-Traffic Investigations Certificate
+CRJ 208 Traffic Investigations Certificate

 This certificate is designed especially for students interested in and qualified for a career in criminal justice.
 Students are provided with practical instruction and learning experiences aimed at developing the skills and attitudes related to traffic law enforcement and investigation necessary for employment and promotion.

-Requires 21 credit hours.
+- Meet with your advisor for scholarship opportunities and for further Financial Aid information.

+- Apply for Graduation.

+- Meet with Career Services for resume and job placement assistance.

 - CRJ 101 Introduction to Criminal Justice (3)

 - CRJ 107 Criminal Law I (3)

 - CRJ 109 Traffic Law Enforcement (3)

 - CRJ 110 Traffic Accident Investigation (3)

 - CRJ 151 Narcotics and Drug Enforcement (3)

 - CRJ 160 Field Report Writing (3)

 - ENG 103 Composition I (3)

-- OR

-- ENG 109 Introduction to Technical Report Writing (3)
+ENG 109 - Introduction to Technical Report Writing (3)